Depreciation, Amortization and Determining the useful life of an Asset:

 • Organizational costs

-Unlike depreciation, amortization is typically expensed on a straight line basis, meaning the same amount is expensed in each period over the asset's useful life.
-Additionally, assets that are expensed using the amortization method typically don't have any resale or salvage value, unlike with depreciation.
+Unlike depreciation, amortization is typically expensed on a straight-line basis, meaning the same amount is expensed in each period over the asset's useful life.
+Additionally, assets that are expensed using the amortization method typically don't have any resale or salvage value, unlike depreciation.

 How to Determine the Useful Life of an Asset